RASS-MCMF: A full-sky X-ray selected galaxy cluster catalog: Comparison to other cluster catalogs

-We summarise the comparison as follows: we find 842 matches to the 90\% purity sample, with only $\sim1$ being a redshift outlier where Planck lists the redshift of a foreground structure.
+We summarise the comparison as follows: we find 842 matches to the 90\% purity sample, with only $\sim5$ being redshift outliers where Planck likely lists incorrect redshifts.
 We find two cases where the local quality of the optical data do not allow us to confirm the clusters.